An ACT Government Website

 We've installed intelligent transport monitoring technology in key locations across central Canberra where congestion is likely.

-New intersection cameras and Bluetooth sensors feed traffic insights to a central Traffic Operations Centre at Fyshwick.
+Intersection cameras and Bluetooth sensors feed traffic insights to a central Traffic Operations Centre at Fyshwick.

-Three new travel time roadside signs have been installed on the Tuggeranong Parkway, Majura Parkway and Belconnen Way.
+Three travel time roadside signs have been installed on the Tuggeranong Parkway, Majura Parkway and Belconnen Way.

 Path upgrades